git reset

 This option is the default mode that’s used if you don’t pass a mode option, so all of these versions do the same thing:

-git reset --mixed HEAD
+git resetgit reset HEADgit reset --mixedgit reset --mixed HEAD

-this command will update HEAD
+Like --soft this command will update HEAD to point at <commit> except this

-time the index is updated to reflect <commit>
+time the index is updated to reflect <commit> and the working tree is left

 untouched.